MAXQDA – Software for Qualitative and Mixed Methods Research

 What is MAXQDA?

-MAXQDA is a world-leading software for qualitative, quantitative and mixed methods analysis.
+MAXQDA is a world-leading program for qualitative, quantitative and mixed methods analysis.
 Powerful, yet easy to use!View video >

 Try MAXQDA with this fully functional trial version.
 Unlock it at any time to continue your work with the full version.Read more >